-Based on the number of shares of OPKO common stock and PROLOR common stock outstanding as of 2013, the latest practicable date before the printing of this joint proxy statement/prospectus, if the Merger had been completed on such date, the holders of PROLOR common stock would have been entitled to receive shares of OPKO common stock representing approximately % of all shares of OPKO common stock outstanding immediately following the completion of the Merger.
-OPKO stockholders would have continued to own their existing shares, which would not have been affected by the Merger, and such shares would have represented approximately % of all shares of OPKO common stock outstanding immediately following the completion of the Merger.
+Based on the number of shares of OPKO common stock and PROLOR common stock outstanding as of July 23, 2013, the latest practicable date before the printing of this joint proxy statement/prospectus, if the Merger had been completed on such date, the holders of PROLOR common stock would have been entitled to receive shares of OPKO common stock representing approximately 15.9% of all shares of OPKO common stock outstanding immediately following the completion of the Merger.
+OPKO stockholders would have continued to own their existing shares, which would not have been affected by the Merger, and such shares would have represented approximately 84.1% of all shares of OPKO common stock outstanding immediately following the completion of the Merger.
 However, because the Exchange Ratio is fixed, to the extent that the number of shares of outstanding OPKO common stock or PROLOR common stock changes prior to the completion of the Merger, there will automatically occur a corresponding change in the relative ownership percentages of the combined company by the current OPKO stockholders and the current PROLOR stockholders.
-Such changes may occur due to, among other reasons, any new issuance of shares of OPKO common stock or PROLOR common stock, any exercise of outstanding options or warrants to purchase shares of OPKO common stock or PROLOR common stock, or otherwise.
+Such changes may occur due to, among other reasons, any new issuance of shares of OPKO common stock or PROLOR common stock or PROLOR common stock, or otherwise.
 Although the Merger Agreement imposes limits on the ability of each of OPKO and PROLOR to issue additional shares of Common Stock, OPKO may issue shares or equity rights representing up to 20% of the outstanding shares of OPKO common stock outstanding as of the date of the Merger Agreement.